grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-local-monitoring.md

 For further configuration options, refer to the [reference file](https://github.com/grafana/meta-monitoring-chart/blob/main/charts/meta-monitoring/values.yaml).

 Local mode by default will also enable Minio, which will act as the object storage for the LGTM stack.
-To provide access to Minio a generic needs to be created.
+To provide access to Minio a generic secret needs to be created.
 To create the generic secret, run the following command:

 ```bash
 kubectl create secret generic minio -n meta \